Autism Q and A: Disability Tax Credit (DTC)

-Let’s talk taxes and the disability tax credit…’cause it’s the season!
-If you have any questions regarding autism and tax, we just might have the answers!
+Let’s talk taxes and the disability tax credit!
+If you have any questions regarding autism and tax, we just might have the answers.

 Does the DTC (Disability Tax Credit) last forever or does it expire?

-When you or your loved one qualifies for the DTC, there will be a date listed on your paperwork or your online CRA account stating the expiry.
-For example, our son was diagnosed at 3, and the DTC said it was good for 5 years.
+When you or your loved one qualifies for the Disability Tax Credit (DTC), there will be an expiry date listed on your approval paperwork or your online My Account (Government of Canada) For example, our son was diagnosed at 3, and the approved DTC had an expiry date after 5 years.
 Well, guess what?
 5 years later and he was still autistic.
 We applied again and had no issues getting it renewed.
-It is now expiring when he becomes an adult.
+Our new expiration is when he becomes an adult.
 However, I’ve heard of it being renewed as well as declined for other families.

 Some other DTC tips:

-You can backdate the DTC up to 10 years, it is worth trying to backdate.
+- The DTC can be retroactive up to 10 years, it is worth trying to backdate.

-See if your doctor will backdate to birth or when symptoms arose.
+- Ask your doctor about backdating to birth or when symptoms arose.

 What to do if you are denied the DTC?

-People often don’t realize that the DTC approval is not about the label, it is about how the disability impacts the caregivers and the child/to what degree the child’s disability requires additional support beyond what is expected of a “typical” child their age, especially around daily functioning.
+- DTC approval is not about the label or diagnosis, it is about how the disability impacts the person and to what degree they require additional support beyond what is expected of a “typical” person their age, especially around daily functioning.

 Frequently Asked Questions (FAQs) about Autism Tax